Last checked: June 12, 2026.

 Official resources

-- Immigration, Refugees and Citizenship Canada (IRCC) 鈥?visitor visa, eTA, biometrics
+- Immigration, Refugees and Citizenship Canada (IRCC): visitor visa, eTA, and biometrics.

-- Mexican Secretariat of Foreign Affairs (SRE) 鈥?visa exemption rules, SAE, FMM
+- Mexican Secretariat of Foreign Affairs (SRE): visa exemption rules, SAE, FMM, and consular requirements.

-- UK Foreign, Commonwealth & Development Office (FCDO) 鈥?travel advice for USA, Canada, Mexico
+- UK Foreign, Commonwealth & Development Office (FCDO): travel advice for USA, Canada, and Mexico.